klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

                       a single string separated by spaces.
 This option value is stored in the configuration file.
 -b, --brief           Create a more brief output for some commands.
+--no-make             With this option, "new" does not call "make".j --makeopts [MAKEOPTIONS]
+                      Specify extra option strings for make You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
+                      This option value is stored in the configuration file.
 --readonly            Do not allow modifying the database files or the support
                       directory.
 This option value is stored in the configuration file.